 First semester courses satisfy requirements for most majors and at the same time provide exposure to a variety of subject areas.
 Liberal arts courses, mixed with the professional courses in your area of interest, will provide the right combination for a successful transition into your choice of major.

-The undeclared program is housed in the Career Development and Employment Services Office in the Palumbo Academic Center.
+The undeclared program is housed in the Academic Advising Center.
 Students have the opportunity to participate in career groups and individual advising appointments.

 You will be encouraged to declare a major by the end of your freshman year.
 Your advisor will assist you in making connections with academic majors of your choice.